salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 # cascadeDeleteWarning

-Deleting components of type "%s" may cause the org to also delete the following related metadata (cascade delete): %s.
+When you delete components of type "%s", the org also deletes the following related metadata (known as a "cascade delete"): %s.

 # areYouSure